-The reactions outlined in chapter 3.5 offer a framework for test engineers to respond effectively to identified incompatibilities.
-It's important to note that these reactions are not automated by the system and require intervention from the test engineer.
+The reactions outlined in Section 3.5 offer a framework for test engineers to respond effectively to identified incompatibilities.
+It is important to note that these reactions are not automated by the system and require intervention from the test engineer.

-The proposed concept for reacting to incompatibilities involves pinpointing at which location in the system action is needed to resolve the issues.
-Additionally, the error detection tables identifies whether a specific incompatibility can be fixed remotely (R) or if an on-site engineer intervention (L) is required.
+The proposed concept for reacting to incompatibilities involves pinpointing which location in the system action is needed to resolve the issues.
+Additionally, the error detection table identifies whether a specific incompatibility can be fixed remotely (R) or if an on-site engineer intervention (L) is required.

-4. Proof of concept
+4. Proof of Concept